Alamofire/Alamofire/Documentation/AdvancedUsage.md

 #### `StringResponseSerializer`
 Calling `responseString(queue:encoding:completionHandler)` on `DataRequest` or `DownloadRequest` uses a `StringResponseSerializer` to validate that `Data` has been returned appropriately (no empty responses unless allowed by the `emptyResponseMethods` and `emptyResponseCodes`) and passes that `Data` through the `dataPreprocessor`.
 The preprocessed `Data` is then used to initialize a `String` using the `String.Encoding` parsed from the `HTTPURLResponse`.

-#### `JSONResponseSerializer`
-Calling `responseJSON(queue:options:completionHandler)` on `DataRequest` or `DownloadRequest` uses a `JSONResponseSerializer` to validate that `Data` has been returned appropriately (no empty responses unless allowed by the `emptyResponseMethods` and `emptyResponseCodes`) and passes that `Data` through the `dataPreprocessor`.
-The preprocessed `Data` is then passed through `JSONSerialization.jsonObject(with:options:)` with the provided options.
-This serializer is no longer recommended.
-Instead, using the `DecodableResponseSerializer` provides a better Swift experience.

 #### `DecodableResponseSerializer`
 Calling `responseDecodable(of:queue:decoder:completionHandler)` on `DataRequest` or `DownloadRequest` uses a `DecodableResponseSerializer`to validate that `Data` has been returned appropriately (no empty responses unless allowed by the `emptyResponseMethods` and `emptyResponseCodes`) and passes that `Data` through the `dataPreprocessor`.
 The preprocessed `Data` is then passed through the provided `DataDecoder` and parsed into the provided or inferred `Decodable` type.